Do You Need a Solicitor To Remortgage?

 Next, your solicitor will need to liaise with your current mortgage lender to get details of your current mortgage to obtain a redemption statement.
-This just means they’ll know the amount outstanding and if you’re subject to paying any early repayment charges or exit fees before you can remortgage.
+This statement shows exactly how much you'll need to pay to pay off your mortgage.
+It will show if you need to pay any early repayment charges or exit fees before you can remortgage.

 5. Property searches

-Your new mortgage lender will require a Local Authority Search to be carried out before they can lend you a mortgage.
+Your new mortgage lender will require a Local Authority Search to be carried out before it can offer you a mortgage.
 Your solicitor will order this via a third party service and be in charge of returning the results to both you and the lender.

 6. Further searches and checks